uhasker/large-language-models-for-software-engineers/src/03-generating-the-next-token.md

 The results are the same as before.

 So, how should you choose the optimal temperature?
-Once again, it depends on the task—and there's little rigorous research on how to choose the “best” temperature.
+Once again, it depends on the task—and there's little rigorous research on how to choose the "best" temperature.

 Even OpenAI doesn't offer a definitive recommendation.
 To quote from the [GPT-4 technical report](https://arxiv.org/pdf/2303.08774):